 Homes in Rehana’s village are simple.
 Made of thatch and mud and concrete, the humble structures offer a haven for rest and play, but rarely do they have water or sanitation connections.
 While her husband worked and her children went to school, Rehana walked up to six hours a day to get water for cooking, laundry, and baths.
 She retrieved the water from a water pump managed by the government.

-As with most municipally managed water sources, the water was available infrequently.
+As with many municipally managed water sources, the water was available infrequently.
 Running some days, shut off others.
 So, on the days it was unavailable, Rehana purchased water from a vendor.
 In either case, Rehana paid high prices for water in time and money.

-For these reasons, households like Rehana’s find the small, affordable loans offered by Water.org’s partners in India to be affordable, practical solutions to their family’s water and sanitation needs.
+For these reasons, households like Rehana’s find the small loans offered by Water.org’s partners in India to be affordable, practical solutions to their family’s water and sanitation needs.
 Through her local microfinance bank, Rehana took out a loan amounting to 10,000INR which is about $145USD to pay for the construction of a water connection on her property.